GEIGEIGEIST/TOTEM/README.md

 <h1 align="center">T O T E M</h1>

 TOTEM is a 38 key column-staggered choc split keyboard.
-It meant to be used with a SEEED XIAO BLE or RP2040.
+It is meant to be used with a SEEED XIAO BLE or RP2040.
 It was created for the SEEED XIAO keyboard contest.\
 [Here](https://www.hackster.io/geist/totem-a-tiny-splitkeyboard-with-splay-cb2e43) you can read about the process of making it.